 Christina Salerno

-Christina completed her B.S.
+Christina is a NSF Postdoctoral Laboratory Supervisor based at the University of Florida.
+She completed her B.S.
 (2017) and Ph.D.
 (2023) in marine biology at the University of North Carolina Wilmington.
 Her Ph.D. explored the patterns, causes and consequences of personality in a keystone salt marsh grazer, Littoraria irrorata.
-She is joining the Miller lab in the fall of 2023 as a postdoctoral laboratory supervisor and she will be investigating the biomechanics of animal weapons in dynamic environments.
-Christina is passionate about animal behavior and she is looking forward to exploring the different habitats that Florida has to offer.
+Now, Christina is working on spine biomechanics and the ecology of aggression in leaf-footed bugs.
+She is passionate about animal behavior and the different habitats that Florida has to offer.
 Google Scholar

 James finished his B.S. at Northern Arizona University in 2017 and joined us as a Ph.D. student in the fall of 2020.
 James has a great interest in invertebrate biology and behavior, especially as it relates to evolution and sexual selection.
 In the Miller Lab James is working on the evolution of phenotypic plasticity in testes and weapons.
 He balances his demanding research schedule with leadership, serving as the Supervisory TA for the Principles of Entomology laboratory sections, and teaching of his own laboratory section.